logo arrow System of Rice Intensification (SRI)

 Welcome to SRI-Rice Online!

 SRI-Rice ONLINE and its associated social networking sites are maintained by the SRI International Network and Resources Center (SRI-Rice) at Cornell University.
 SRI-Rice ONLINE contains the most comprehensive collection of information on the System of Rice Intensification globally.
-Many of the documents we publish come directly from our partners: Farmers, researchers, NGOs, government agencies and other stakeholders from around the world.
+Many of the documents come directly from our partners: Farmers, researchers, NGOs, govt. agencies and other stakeholders.

 What is SRI?